Chinese New Year Taboos

 2. Don’t eat meat or congee for breakfast of the first day

-On the first day, Chinese people will have a vegetarian breakfast, but no congee.
-Eating vegetarian breakfast means they are in good health and don’t need extra meat.
-And avoid congee as it was only ate by the poor in old days.
-These taboos reveal that people fear about such threats of hunger and illness in an arduous life.
+On the first day, Chinese people will have a vegetarian breakfast which means good health in new year.
+And avoid congee as it was only eaten by the poor before.
+These taboos reveal that people fear such threats of hunger and illness in an arduous life.

 Clothes Taboos:

-Nevertheless, with the changing times and the influence of new cultures, some young people may choose to wear white clothing during the New Year to express their individuality and stand out.
-However, they often incorporate red decorations, such as red scarves or brooches, to add a touch of festivity.
+However, with the changing times and the influence of new cultures, some young people might choose to wear white clothing during the New Year to show their style.
+They often add some red decorations, such as red scarves or brooches, to keep a festive tone.

-Wearing black clothing during the New Year may convey a more solemn atmosphere.
-If one decides to wear black, it is preferable to add some red accessories to balance the tone and maintain a festive spirit.
+Wearing black clothing during the New Year may create a solemn mood for the festival.
+It is a good idea to add a bit of red to black clothing, like red accessories, to balance the tone and maintain a festive spirit.

 Have a question?